xt0rted/Cassette.Owin/README.md

 Owin middleware for [Cassette](https://github.com/andrewdavey/cassette)

-This is an Owin implementation of Cassette.Aspnet to allow serving assets independantly from your site's framework.
+This is an Owin implementation of Cassette.Aspnet to allow serving assets independently from your site's framework.

 ## Copyright and license